DoctorWkt/pdp7-unix/README.md

 ## Source Tree

-The code in the original scans are (c) Novell who own the rights to the Unix source code.
+The code in the original scans are (c) Micro Focus who own the rights to the Unix source code.
 Everything that didn't come from the scanned files is GPLv3.

 * /build     is an area to build the kernel & filesystem and run them